Understanding Your Various Legal Options

 Married Couple Probate-Avoidance Trust

-This trust can also be utilized by registered domestic partners, and which leaves the surviving spouse or domestic partner in full control of the entire Trust at the first death.
-It is notable that this Trust preserves the federal unlimited marital deduction extended to the surviving spouse.
+This trust can also be utilized by registered domestic partners.
+This Trust preserves the federal unlimited marital deduction extended to the surviving spouse.

-These Trusts generally also include a springing disclaimer Trust allowing the surviving spouse to — only if feasible — break up the Trust in sub-Trusts at the first death, and create a credit shelter Trust
+These Trusts generally also include a springing disclaimer Trust allowing the surviving spouse to — only if feasible — break up the Trust in sub-Trusts at the first death, and create a Credit Shelter Trust, to which generally the surviving spouse is the beneficiary and Trustee.

 Irrevocable life insurance Trust